| |

 Syrian oregano tastes similar to mint with the addition of a slightly spicy kick.
 It can be used in any recipe that uses common oregano but is frequently used in meat and vegetable recipes in Middle Eastern cuisine.

-A dark green sprig of freshly cut Syrian oregano against a bright white background.
+A dark green sprig of freshly cut Syrian oregano.

 Cuban Oregano